WE'VE MOVED: The Water Cooler is here now.

 - Why some tumors spread and others don't

+Ice Age Cometh?
 A new study in the journal Nature suggests that Earth is near a turning point: In the next 10,000 to 100,000 years, ice sheets could cover much of Europe, Asia and South America.
 Ice age cycles over the past million years are like a slow-mo version of a seismograph during an earthquake, the researchers argue.
 But the dramatic global warming going on right now, and all the greenhouse gases man has pumped into the air, might actually prevent the Ice-Age scenario from happening.
 The upshot: You should worry.
 Or not.

-Royal Navy engaged in a shootout on the high seas with pirates, killing three.
+For the first time in modern memory, the Royal Navy engaged in a shootout on the high seas with pirates, killing three.
 Pirate activity has been increasing in recent years, especially off the coast of Somalia, but few nations had done much but watch as the thieves capture cargo ships and hold them ransom.
 Billions of dollars are lost to pirates every year.
 [Almost related: How warfare shaped human evolution]

 - SHUT UP!
 Tiny shrimp make a sound louder than a jet engine